MarissaMM/mcdowellres/README.md

 Bachelor of Arts: Early Childhood Education
 August 2004-December 2008
 Magna Cum Laude
+### **Skills and Qualifications**
+* Instructional Coaching and Professional Development
+* Microsoft Office Proficiency
+* Administrative Operations
+* Strong Interpersonal and Communication Skills
+* Strong Scheduling and Time Management Skills
+* Thrives within groups and individually
+* Fast learner
 ### **Work Experience**
-**Sylvan Learning Center,** **_Director of Education_**
+**Education Unchained,** **_Co-Founder and President_**
+October 2016-Current
+*Creating the vision and mission for Education Unchained and subsequent community events and partnerships *Spearheading the launching of the Willing2Rise community event *Organizing and facilitating vendors for the Blackout Market *Developing partnerships with other organizations with vision and mission alignment i.e. Wonder of Women and Key Tech Labs *Uncovering opportunities to further the work of Education Unchained **Sylvan Learning Center,** **_Director of Education_**
 September 2016-Current
 * The highest earned revenue Learning Center in Washington State in 2016 through sales and client referrals